This article was last updated in 2020. Check back for a list of the best free March Madness pools in 2021!

 ESPN – Tournament Challenge

 ESPN unsurprisingly has its own tournament challenge.
 In 2019, the “worldwide leader” awarded $22,950 in prizes to players in the contest.

 However, ESPN is also the most corporate of sports organizations.
 So, fittingly, its corporate relationships preclude it from the largesse of some of the other contests.

 In fact, according to the contest rules, ESPN must award prizes that are both somewhat randomly distributed and are not actually cash.
 So, the combination of a Hawaii trip and site subscriptions are the basis of the company’s prize pool.

-First prize for ESPN’s Tournament Challenge last year was a five-night trip for two to the Maui Jim Invitational basketball tournament in 2020.
+First prize for ESPN’s Tournament Challenge in 2019 was a five-night trip for two to the Maui Jim Invitational basketball tournament in 2020.
 The prize also included $10,000 in Amazon gift cards.

 The prize winner was picked from a random drawing of the top brackets in the contest.
 ESPN selected from the top 1 percent of returns to generate a winner.

-Additionally, 60 randomly-drawn players in the top 3 groups won ESPN+ subscriptions, valued at $60.
+Additionally, 60 randomly-drawn players in the top 3 groups won ESPN+ subscriptions.

 Caesars March Pick’em Challenge

 Nevertheless, those who are in or near the Garden State could compete for more than $50,000 in cash and prizes.
 In fact, everyone who filled out a bracket on the Caesars was awarded a free $20 sports bet.

 As with other bracket contests, players accrued points based upon their correct selections in their brackets.
 Caesars awarded prizes using a simple leaderboard.

 The first-place finisher won an outstanding prize – a $250 sports bet every week for an entire year!
 Second place received a similar deal, only for $100 per week.
 And the third-place finisher got a Las Vegas vacation.

 Other prizes included smaller, single free bets and stays at Caesars Atlantic City.